Temporary vs. permanent change of address

 - Choose whether your request is for an individual, family or business, and then enter your name, email address and mobile phone number.

 - The next prompt will ask: “Are you planning on returning to your old address in six months or less?”
-Click “yes” to proceed with the temporary hold.
-(After the initial six-month period has passed, you can renew your request to reach the 364-day limit, so you’ll still choose “yes” even if you know you’ll be gone longer than six months.)
+Click “Yes” to proceed with the temporary hold.
+(After the initial six-month period has passed, you can renew your request to reach the 364-day limit, so you’ll still choose “Yes” even if you know you’ll be gone longer than six months.)

 - Pick the date you want your mail forwarding to begin.
 You can predate this up to 30 days, but you cannot choose a date more than three months after the day you submit your request.

-Steps for filing a COA in person
+File a COA in person

 If you’re unable to verify your identity online or you’re requesting a COA for a minor or deceased person, the process must be done at a physical USPS branch.